EdwardJXLi/DungeonKeeper/README.md

   - Press "Save and Quit" to save the game and quit.
   - Press "Quit Without Saving" to quit the game without saving.
   - Press "Escape" again to exit the pause menu.

+## Phase 4: Task 2
+Text is too long to put here, so refer to example_game_logs.txt